 👋 I'm Ritesh Gupta from India 🇮🇳.

-During weekdays I power Over iOS app and previously worked at Fueled.
-I have been working with swift since it came out and have published over 15 apps completely written in swift (with POP, reactive-swift & mvvm).
-My iOS experience goes over 5 years though.
-When I'm not coding, you can find me tweeting about iOS/swift/protocols/swift-evolution or exploring Indian fusion cuisines on Instagram!
+During weekdays I develop iOS apps at Fueled & also experimenting with kotlin multiplatform which IMO is a sane multi plaform solution proposed yet.
+Previously used to work at Over.
+I have been working with Swift since it came out (2014) and have published over 20 apps so far, though my entire iOS experience goes over 7 years.
+Currently shipping apps using SwiftUI & Combine.
+When I'm not coding, you can find me tweeting about iOS / Swift / SwiftUI / FRP / Kotlin / Kotlin-Multiplatform or exploring Indian fusion cuisines on Instagram!
 Checkout the new season of Samurai Jack now & thank me later!

 <~ which I think everyone in the ReactiveSwift community is fond of.
 So, I thought let's try to recreate it using Combine as it shouldn't be too hard.

 If we are trying to refactor a massive view controller, probably embedding child view controllers is one of the ways to go about it.
 With this post, I'm starting a series where I'll experiment with this concept and share my findings with everyone.

 It's about how to adapt a closure based api in order to have a reactive layer on top of it, without modifying any underlying logic (using ReactiveSwift).